 We recommend visiting the Inns of Court before making your decision of which Inn to join.
 If you would like to visit Lincoln's Inn, please follow the link for more information.

 The Treasury Office Lincoln's Inn London WC2A 3TL

-Tel: 020 7405 1393
+Tel: 020 7405 1393 General email: mail@lincolnsinn.org.uk

-Email: education@lincolnsinn.org.uk

 Key Lincoln's Inn Contacts